wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/4-configure-microsoft-viva-insights.md

 ### Assign licenses

 An organization's Microsoft 365 Enterprise Admin should work with the company's business leaders to determine which users to include in the analysis population.
-This group consists of the employees whose digital collaboration patterns the company wants to evaluate.
+This group consistgs of the employees whose digital collaboration patterns the company wants to evaluate.

 The enterprise admin can use Azure Active Directory or Windows PowerShell to assign users or group-based licenses.
 It's important to note that assigning a Viva Insights license to a mailbox doesn't change the employee's day-to-day experience.